mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 ## **_Bugs and fixes_**

 * When adding the modal from Materialize I had a problem when deleting the recipe.
 The recipe deleted wasn't the one intended.
-I then discover that the modal needs a unique ID.
+I then discovered that the modal needs a unique ID.
 By applying the `recipe._Id` to the id required by the modal, the recipe that gets deleted is now the correct one.

 * While testing emialjs even though the code was correct and the cache was cleared the functionality wasn't working.
-After a few hours worked.
+After a few hours it worked.
 I do believe I had a problem with cache not clearing properly.

-* When opening the "Edit" page the layout in the Edit form comes back with spaces and sentences not align.
-But when submitted and viewing the recipe in full the layout of the recipe is correct.
-I do think it may be how Flask reopen the form.
-I will try to fix when I have more time.
+* When opening the "Edit" page, the layout in the Edit form comes back with spaces and sentences not aligned.
+But when viewing the recipe in full, the layout of the recipe is correct.
+I do think it may be how Flask reopens the form.
+I will try to fix it when I have more time.

 * In the main page when logged in the recipe cards leave spaces empty.
-This is due to the buttons appering when logged in causing the card to be longer.
+This is due to the buttons appearing when logged in causing the card to be longer.
 I will try to have a fixed size card when I will have more time.
-When noone is logged in the cards are the layed out the expected way.
+When no one is logged in the cards are the layed out the expected way.

 ## **_Deployment_**